A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Machine-learning in Materials Science and Chemistry

 \subsection{Interatomic Potentials}

 A specialized type of property mappings in terms of ML are interatomic potentials (IAPs) (Sec.~\ref{sec:iap_intro}).
 Here, a ML mapping of atomic positions to the potential energy and atomic forces is performed, also referred to as force field or potential energy surface (PES).
 Most commonly, these ML-IAPs parametrize the Born-Oppenheimer PES defined in Eq.~(\ref{BO_PES}).
 The trained models can be used to perform MD simulations at an accuracy close to the first-principles methods used for the calculation of the training data (e.g., DFT) with no significant computational overhead.
 In the following, an overview of developments in the field of ML-IAPs is given The reviewed publications have been grouped by the type of IAP used.
+We note that many of these ML-IAPs are related to each other in terms of linear transformations or special cases of the atomic cluster\cite{lysogorskiy_performant_2021}.